NEFAC Mentors – Journalism

 All news reporters, editors and producers working in one or more of the six New England states are eligible to apply for a mentorship.
 Mentors are required to provide at least an hour of their time each month for six months as part of the program, but mentees can agree to other time arrangements that work for both parties.
 Learn how to apply here.

-PARIS ALSTON is co-host of Morning Edition at GBH News.
+PARIS ALSTON is co-host of Morning Edition and The Wake Up podcast at GBH News.
 She previously was a host of the NPR podcast “Consider This.”
-Alston also served as the host of GBH’s digital series Keep it Social about social media trends targeted at millennial and Gen-Z audiences.
+Alston also served as the host of GBH’s digital series Keep it Social.

 Mentorship areas include tracking for the air, community storytelling, networking, managing oneself and managing up, having difficult conversations, and work-life balance.